 If you need to sell quickly to clear the mortgage, Property Rescue can help.
 We offer a fast, cash sale which can be completed in as little as 48 hours in some scenarios.
 If you’re struggling with mortgage payments or just want a clean break, selling the property quickly can be beneficial.

 A quick sale can also help avoid additional interest charges on the mortgage and reduce the stress of managing a property during an already difficult time.
-Get a free, no-obligation quote to see how much we can buy your home.
+Get a free, no-obligation quote to see how much we can buy your home for.

 Inheritance tax and financial liabilities